duesnate/nn-inference-fpga/project_report.rst

 Folding (also known as time-multiplexing) has the opposite effect of loop unrolling.
 It is the sharing of a single computational resource among multiple operations that are executed during different time intervals.
 This technique can be used to optimize resource utilization when certain processes are not required to run all the time.
 For example, let us say that every 50 clock cycles operation A generates a result which is used as an input to operation B. Once operation B consumes that result it takes only 10 clocks to finish its calculation and then waits for the next result from A. This means that the composition of resources for operation B are not utilized 80% of the time and is thus not optimal.
 In this situation, loop unrolling operation B will not benefit the system but will instead consume under-utilized resources.
 If possible, it would be beneficial to construct the model such that the computation resources of operation B are shared over time partitions with other operations in the model.
 Time-multiplexing fully-utilized resources will of course increase overall system latency and decrease throughput.
 This may be required for larger designs or when constrained to smaller FPGA devices.
 Together, loop unrolling and folding can be used to balance a system's performance and optimize efficiency, ultimately maximizing capability.

-Post-Synthesis Convolution Utilization with and without Folding (Git hash: d273698)
+**Post-Synthesis Convolution Utilization with and without Folding:**

 * Image Size:   10x10
 * Channels:     1